topo-gps/ios-manual/en/routes/routes_record.rst

    :width: 320px
    :alt: Route recording paused Topo GPS

-   *Figure 5.
-The recording of a route is paused, which can be seen from the record clock and record distance meter.*
+   *The recording of a route is paused, which can be seen from the record clock and record distance meter.*

+.. _ss-record-restart:

 Restart recording
 ~~~~~~~~~~~~~~~~~
-To restart a recording you have to press the :ref:`record clock <subsec-klok>` or
+To restart a paused recording you have tap :ref:`record timer <ss-rec-timer>` or
-the ‘Restart recording’ button in the bottom of the :ref:`routes screen <ss-route-load>`.
+the ‘Restart recording’ button in the top of the record screen.
 The following pop-up will then appear:

 .. figure:: ../_static/route-record6.png
    :height: 568px
    :width: 320px
    :alt: Routes opnemen herstarten Topo GPS

-   *Figure 6.
-Restarting the recording of a route.*
+   *Restarting the recording of a route.*

 If you press 'Restart' the recording will be continued.
 If you press 'Stop'
 the recording of a route will be finished and you will be